 Office type Skips the Primary Skips the General Partisan office - Unexpired term County office with only one candidate.
-No candidates filed in a regular filing period. and a stall filling and a stand Partisan office - Regular term No candidates filed in a regular filing period.
-Less than two PCO candidates file for a party position. special filing period.
-Nonpartisan offices (other than judicial) Fewer than 3 candidates file.
-Parks and Recreation district.
-Cemetery district.
 No candidates filed in a regular filing period.
+Partisan office - Regular term No candidates filed in a regular filing period.
+Less than two PCO candidates file for a party position.
 No candidates filed in a special filing period.
+Nonpartisan offices (other than judicial) , , , No candidates filed in a special filing period.
 Judicial Use judicial chart.
 Use judicial chart.
 Charter county offices Refer to county charter.
 Refer to county charter.